 3. Video Wallpaper

-While this is just one method of creating a live wallpaper, there are many others available to suit your needs and wants.
+While this is just one method of creating a live wallpaper, there are many others ways to create animated live wallpapers for Windows.

 Breathe Life into Your Desktop Background